7 Things to Know Before Buying a Furnace in Fort Wayne

 Furnaces typically have two main warranty coverage areas:

-When reviewing warranty coverage, it’s important to know it's limited.
-So, you should make sure you understand the restrictions.
+When reviewing warranty coverage, it’s important to know it’s limited.
+So, you should make sure you get the restrictions.
 For example, nearly all standard manufacturer warranties only include the price of the replacement part, not labor.
 And labor on a new heat exchanger could get costly.

 7. Cost

-• Replacing your air conditioner simultaneously.
+• Replacing your air conditioner at the same time.

 How Do I Know When to Replace My Furnace?